rvanlaar/djangorecipe/README.rst

 wsgi-script
   Use this option if you need to overwrite the name of the script above.

+deploy_script_extra
+  In the `wsgi` deployment script, you sometimes need to wrap the application in a custom wrapper for some cloud providers.
+This setting allows extra content to be appended to the end of the wsgi script.
+For instance ``application = some_extra_wrapper(application)``.
+The limits described above for `initialization` also apply here.

 script-entrypoints
   Entry points you add to here get their scripts created with a prefix of